cemenenkoff/pythonomicon/README.md

 - `git push`
   - Upload local commits to a remote repository.
 - `git pull`
-  - Fetche and integrate changes from a remote repository into the current branch.
+  - Fetch and integrate changes from a remote repository into the current branch.

 Less often, you'll need additional commands when managing a complex code base.
 [This video by ByteByteGo](https://www.youtube.com/watch?v=0chZFIZLR_0) is a great introduction to them.